 Like it or not, the new baby is likely to make money evaporate faster than you knew possible.
 A Savings Pot just for dad that he can toss his loose change into could be what he needs to know he’s earn a night out once its full!

-Did you get anything for your other half for when the baby arrived?
+Did you get a push present for Dad once the baby arrived?
 What do you think of the idea?
 I’d love you to share below!

 Please note this post may include some affiliate links.
 This has no effect on you - to find out more please check out the disclosure